All of it. That was their only thought. Profound, absolute disgust. At all of it that happened.

 Elena sighed.
 She was stunning.
 And Aaron wasn’t exaggerating.
 Well, most of the [Mages] who could cast illusion spells looked good.
 But Elena, before Wistram’s teams had found her, had brought a beautician’s gift to this world.
 And her Skills had turned her into one of the most attractive people Aaron had ever met.

 It made him self-conscious, really.
-But she was smart too; she’d fabricated the first beauty products with the help of an [Alchemist] in First Landing before she’d been found.
+But she was smart too; she’d fabricated the first beauty products all by herself before she’d been found.
 And she might have technically belonged to Archmage Feor’s faction of Centrists, but she was a fellow Earther.

 Like him.
 Aaron wished he could talk to Elena and the others not in the Revivalist faction’s umbrella more, but they were…guarded.
 The banquet hall was the only place they could really mingle, and even here—they knew better than to say really secret stuff.